iterative/dvc.org/content/docs/command-reference/status.md

   `-aT` flag.

-- `-R`, `--recursive` - determines the files to check status for by searching each target directory and its subdirectories for `.dvc` files to inspect.
+- `-R`, `--recursive` - determines the files to check status for by searching each target directory and its subdirectories for stages (in `dvc.yaml`) and `.dvc` files to inspect.
 If there are no directories among the targets, this option is ignored.

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git
   commits as well as the workspace.
 Useful for comparing cache content for the entire existing commit history of the project.

-- `-d`, `--with-deps` - determines files to check by tracking dependencies to the target `.dvc` files (stages).
-If no `targets` are provided, this option is ignored.
+- `-d`, `--with-deps` - determines files to check by tracking dependencies to the `targets`.
+If none are provided, this option is ignored.
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not show changes occurring in later stages than the `targets`.
 Applies whether or not `--cloud` is specified.

 - `-r <name>`, `--remote <name>` - specifies which remote storage (see `dvc remote list`) to compare against.
 Implies `--cloud`.